 patches required for Raspberry Pi support in upstream kernel.

-driver that supports device tree.
-Right now a lot of stuff is missing, but I
+that supports device tree.
+Right now a lot of stuff is missing, but I will dive

 After consulting with popcornmix we decide to rebase all patches to keep them on top of every branch.
 This of course mean that repository will be broken, but patches will be more visible in history.